 Further, by the time of the hearing she was subject to strong sedative medication and was in a severely weakened condition.
 She was described by her parents as being in a “drug haze”.

 The Judge noted Dr Glover’s view that anyone with severe anorexia would lack capacity to make such a decision but also the parents’ view that an anorexia sufferer was in a Catch 22 situation regarding capacity because by deciding not to eat they prove that they lack capacity to decide at all.
-In the end he decided that E lacked capacity in her current situation.
+In the end he decided that the woman lacked capacity in her current situation.

 Best interests: the factors

-The advantages and disadvantages of each course of action were weighed up by the Judge as follows:-
+The advantages and disadvantages of each course of action were weighed up by the Judge as follows:

 In favour of continued palliative care:

-- It reflects E’s wishes
+- It reflects her wishes;

-- It respects E’s personal autonomy
+- It respects her personal autonomy;

-- It avoids the harrowing aspects of treatment
+- It avoids the harrowing aspects of treatment;

-- Treatment has limited prospects of success
+- Treatment has limited prospects of success; and

-In favour of treatment by forcible feeding:
+In favour of forcing life sustaining treatment by forcible feeding:

-- Without treatment, E will die
+- Without treatment she will die;

-- There is medical opinion that E is treatable with some prospect of success
+- There is medical opinion that she is treatable with some prospect of success; and